 Have your shocks and springs tested at a reputable suspension workshop?

-AS a side note, make sure you haven’t loaded the vehicle too heavily on one side or that you have too many bolt-on accessories on any particular side, causing an imbalance to the vehicle driving dynamics.
+As a side note, make sure you haven’t loaded the vehicle too heavily on one side or that you have too many bolt-on accessories on any particular side, causing an imbalance in the vehicle’s driving dynamics.

 Jeep JK Pulls Right After Lift

-So after you’ve installed a lift kit and some bigger tires you might experience the Jeep is not pulling severely to the right-hand side.
+So after you’ve installed a lift kit and some bigger tires you might experience the Jeep not pulling severely to the right-hand side.
 This could be caused by a few things which we’ll cover.

-The pulling to the right after installing a lift could be caused by any of the below reasons:
+The pulling to the right after installing a lift could be caused by any of the following reasons:

 - Track bar & LCA